-Of course, conditions were less than ideal.
+Of course, conditions for premium fuel economy were less than ideal.
 Recent snowfall had cleared out by the time we hit Chicago's interstates the morning of Jan.
 14, but frigid temperatures and moderate wind remained.
 Temperatures along our route ranged from 10 to 18 degrees with crosswinds around 10 mph for most of the trip, according to Weather Underground.
 And with four adults plus three days' luggage and multimedia gear, we saddled the Expedition with at least 600 pounds.

 - We drove normally (no hypermiling or acceleration tests) with windows and moonroof closed, avoided cruise control and kept our test car's automatic climate control in auto mode with temperatures between 68 and 72 degrees.

 - We drove in the four-wheel-drive system's 4x4 Auto mode, which continuously adjusts power between the axles based on traction conditions.

 - We left the drive mode selector in its Normal (out of[MK9] Normal, Sport, Eco, Tow/Haul and various off-road modes).

 - Total driving time was 4 hours and 4 minutes with an average speed of 69 mph, according to the trip computer.
 Tracked mileage involved minimal idling or engine warmup, as we reset the trip computer upon leaving Cars.com's Chicago studios after nearly an hour of driving to pick up various editors.